Dhananjayyy/Udacity-Data-Scientist/Introduction-to-Data-Science/README.md

     The United States, followed by United kingdom gives by far the highest of salaries of any nation.
     Surprisingly, jQuery is the web framework of choice.

+**Files Used:**
+   `StackOverflow2019Survey.ipynb: The main project file is an ipython notebook.Contains code.
+    stack-overflow-developer-survey-results-2019.zip: Contains the Stack Overflow 2019 Survey Data in ".csv" format.
+Includes two files.`

 **Notes:**

 You can download the data from kaggle.
 Link: [Stack Overflow Developer Survey 2019: Data](https://www.kaggle.com/mchirico/stack-overflow-developer-survey-results-2019)

-The data is included in the zip file as well.